mczoff/NChess/README.md

 # NChess

-**NChess** is a lightweight, pure C# chess core focused on correctness, clarity, and extensibility.
+**NChess** is pure C# chess core focused on correctness, clarity, and extensibility.
 This is an **early alpha release (v0.0.1-alpha)** intended for engine development, analysis tools, and chess-related experiments.

 ---